MarkXA/MCW-Serverless-architecture/Hands-on lab/HOL step-by-step - Serverless architecture.md

 9. Save your changes.

-10. Re-publish the app as you did before.
+10. Re-publish the app as you did before in Exercise 2.

 ## Exercise 8: Rerun the workflow and verify data export